Tall Poppy

-Tall Poppy (トールポピー, foaled 30 January 2005, died 22 June 2012) was a Japanese Thoroughbred racehorse and broodmare.
+Tall Poppy (トールポピー, Tōru Popī) was a Japanese Thoroughbred racehorse and broodmare.
 In 2007 she took the JRA Award for Best Two-Year-Old Filly after winning two of her four races including the Hanshin Juvenile Fillies.
 In the following year she ran second in the Tulip Sho before recording her biggest win in the Yushun Himba.
 She finished unplaced in seven subsequent races and was retired from racing in 2010.
-She made no impact as a dam of winners.

 Background

 Tall Poppy was a bay mare with a large white star bred in Hokkaido by Northern Farm.
 During her racing career she carried the green, white and red colours of U Carrot Farm and was trained by Katsuhiko Sumii.

 She was from the third crop of foals sired by Jungle Pocket who won the Tokyo Yushun and the Japan Cup in 2001.
-He went on to become a very successful breeding stallion whose other foals included Jaguar Mail (Tenno Sho).
+He went on to become a breeding stallion whose other foals included Jaguar Mail (Tenno Sho).

 Tall Poppys's dam Admire Sunday showed high class form, winning three race and finishing second in the Hanshin Himba Stakes.
 As a broodmare she also produced Tall Poppy's full sister Aventura who won the Shuka Sho in 2011.
 She was a granddaughter of the undefeated French mare Madelia.